Urban Kayak Design

 • It should assemble easily in less than five minutes.

-• It should do at least five kilometers per hour on flat water.
+• It should do approximately five kilometers per hour on flat water.

 • It should be inherently safe to use by a beginner boater.